-- The Plan's total net position increased during fiscal 2019 by approximately \$56.6 million.
-Assets are held in trust and restricted to meet future benefit payments. - The Plan's benefits are funded by contributions from Bay County (the "County") and its component units, Bay Arenac Behavioral Health ("BABH") and active members, as well as by the investment income earned on the Plan's assets. - The change in the fair value of investments was favorable for the current year.
-The fair value of investments had a net appreciation of approximately \$67.3 million for the year ended December 31, 2019 compared with net depreciation of approximately \$24.8 million for the year ended December 31, 2018.
+- The Plan's total net position increased during fiscal 2020 by approximately \$42.7 million.
+Assets are held in trust and restricted to meet future benefit payments. - The Plan's benefits are funded by contributions from Bay County (the "County") and its component units, Bay Arenac Behavioral Health ("BABH") and active members, as well as by the investment income earned on the Plan's assets. - The fair value of investments had a net appreciation of approximately \$53.4 million for the year ended December 31, 2020 compared with net appreciation of approximately \$67.3 million for the year ended December 31, 2019.